Xunnamius/black-flag/README.md

 <!-- lint enable list-item-style -->

-Any default can be tweaked or overridden on via each command's [`builder`][7] function, which gives you direct access to the entire yargs API.
+Any default can be tweaked or overridden via each command's [`builder`][7] function, which gives you direct access to the yargs API.
 Let's add one to `commands/index.js` along with a `handler` function and `usage` string:

 ```javascript
 /**